phoebetwong/phoebetwong.github.io/resume.md

 <br>
 ## Data Science Projects
 ---
-- Analyze the social media posts of candidates in 2020 US federal/state-wide elections to detect differences in word choices and sentiments on salient topics and improve the accuracy of 2022 electoral predictions.
+- Designed and built an application to speed up random assignments in randomized controlled trials (RCTs) with multiple treatments across time and large sample size (>10MM) by leveraging parallel computing and MPP databases.
+Reduced processing time for ~40MM samples from 48+hours to ~15 minutes.
+- Designed and implemented an optimization algorithm that assigned treatment intensity to address-based targets in a voter registration program based on modeled treatment responsiveness and ideological propensity.
+Raised the program’s reach to intended target audience from 60% to 80%.
-- Predicted successful registration likelihood of targets using an XGBoost model with over 5M records from past voter registration programs and 300 features.
+- Predicted successful registration likelihood of targets using an XGBoost model with over 5MM records from past voter registration programs and 300 features.
 Successful registration rates doubled after model deployment.
-- Designed an optimization algorithm that assigned treatment intensity to targets in an address-based voter registration program based on modeled registration rates and ideology composition of US Census Block Groups.
-Raised the program’s reach to intended target audience from 60% to 80%.
-- Built a “true-lift” model that incorporates both predicted treatment effect and counterfactual behavior to predict targets’ net responsiveness to voter turnout outreach, using 10M records from past RCTs.
+- Built a “true-lift” model that incorporates both predicted treatment effect and estimated counterfactual behavior to predict targets’ net responsiveness to voter turnout outreach, using 10MM records from past RCTs.
 - Estimated the causal effects of policy interventions using machine learning enhanced synthetic control method, matrix completion, causal forest, ensemble method, and recurrent neural networks.

 <br>
 ## Languages